timss/dotfiles/README.md

-dotfiles
+Dotfiles
 ========
 Assorted dotfiles.
-Symlink, not copy, to useable location.
+Install with own risk using `install.sh`

+Vim
+---
+My vim configuration will not be included in my dotfiles, but can be found here on Github: [vimconf](https://github.com/timss/vimconf)